MOVEMBER Prostate Cancer Awareness Month

 Prostate Cancer - Importance of early detection

 The screenings determine the prostate-specific antigen (PSA) level with a blood test and a physical examination.
-An elevated PSA level indicates a prostate disease: prostate cancer, prostatitis or benign enlargement.
-The blood test is supplemented by a physical examination, which is painless.
+An elevated PSA level indicates a prostate disease: prostate cancer, prostatitis, or benign enlargement.
+Besides that, a painless physical examination supplements the blood test.

-If the elevated PSA level or the physical examination reveals a malignant disease of the prostate, the urologist may prescribe further examinations: ultrasound, MR, and if necessary, a histological examination.
+If the elevated PSA level or the physical examination reveals a malignant disease of the prostate, the doctor may suggest further examination: ultrasound, MR, or a histological examination.

-Prostate cancer manual examination Manual examination: Manual examination of the prostate through the rectum is an inevitable part of cancer screening aimed at preventing the disease.
-It is often found to be uncomfortable, but not painful.
-The doctor performs the examination discreetly and gently.
+Prostate cancer manual examination Manual examination: An inevitable part of cancer screening is the manual examination of the prostate through the rectum, which is aimed at preventing the disease.
+This may be uncomfortable, but not painful, as the doctor performs the examination discreetly and gently.

 Prostate cancer screening ultrasound Ultrasound: The ultrasound examination provides an extremely accurate picture and immediate feedback on the state of the prostate.
-By this prostate cancer can be screened out with high probability, even if it has not yet produced symptoms, and lesions that cause suspicion of the disease can be effectively remedied.
-Ultrasound examination can be performed successfully with a full bladder, so drink plenty of fluids before arriving for the screening test, and refrain from urinating.
+This can screen out prostate cancer with high probability, even if it has not yet produced symptoms.
+If detected early, suspicious lesions can be effectively remedied.
+A full bladder is necessary for a proper ultrasound examination.
+Drink plenty of fluids and refrain from urinating before the screening test.

 Prostate cancer screening laboratoryLaboratory: Thanks to the development of diagnostic methods, PSA can be detected in the blood.
 The test is reliable, it cannot happen that it does not immediately indicate an emerging disease.
-Intense physical exercise, long-distance cycling, prostate massage, rectal prostate examination and sexual activity can increase PSA values, so you should refrain from these in the two days before the PSA examination.
+Refrain from intense physical exercises, such as long-distance cycling, and avoid prostate massage, rectal prostate examination, and sexual activity in the two days before the PSA examination, as these can increase PSA values.

 Conclusion

 The risk of dying from prostate cancer is one-third lower among men who have regular prostate checkups.
-All men over the age of 50 should participate annually in a combined screening involving a physical examination performed by a urologist and a PSA level check.
-This is especially important if you have a family history of prostate cancer, in which case the check-up is recommended from the age of 45.
+All men over the age of 50 should participate annually in a combined screening.
+A men’s health screening involves a physical examination by a urologist and a PSA level check.
+This is especially important if you have a family history of prostate cancer.
+In such cases, a check-up is necessary from the age of 45.